- ✓ Book Online Now

-Italy's lakes Como, Garda and Maggiore are well know postcard perfect glamour destinations, but who's heard of Lake Iseo?
-Surprisingly, the answer is still, not that many of us.
+Italy's lakes Como, Garda and Maggiore are well-known postcard perfect glamour destinations, but who's heard of Lake Iseo?
+Surprisingly, the answer is still not that many of us.
 Lake Iseo is the smallest of the major Lombardy lakes, but no less lovely.
 If you're in on Lake Iseo's secrets go straight to our guru's list of the best places to stay on Lake Iseo.
-Otherwise here are some of Iseo's highlights some of the best places to stay on Lake Iseo to enjoy them.
+Otherwise, here are some of Iseo's highlights some of the best places to stay on Lake Iseo to enjoy them.

 Iseo has been the lake local Italians have preferred, probably because it's cheaper and less touristy.
 Its wooded shores have escaped the overdevelopment of some stretches of the larger lakes, so it's very green.
 And three main towns and sprinkling of smaller ones feel very Italian.

 Ferries cruise all over the lake, heading to and around Monte Isola, the forested island in the centre of the lake.
 Iseo's colourful towns all front on to the lake; you get the best view of them arriving by boat, so the ferries are one of the best ways to see the sights.
 Though there's also a very pretty coastal road.